Myst IV: Revelation: Plot

 Atrus calls the player to his home in Tomahna to request his friend's assistance.
 Atrus is the writer of special books, which serve as links to worlds known as Ages.
 Twenty years earlier, his two sons, Sirrus and Achenar, destroyed his library on Myst and trapped their parents in order to plunder the wealth of Atrus' Ages.
 The player's intervention saved Atrus, who had imprisoned his sons via traps intended for thieves.
 Atrus' wife Catherine hopes that, after twenty years, they have finally repented for their crimes.
 Atrus is not as sure his sons have reformed, and so wishes the player to act as an impartial judge.
 After being knocked unconscious by an explosion, the player realizes that Yeesha, Atrus' daughter, has disappeared.

 The player sets out to find Yeesha, traveling to the prison Ages of Spire and Haven.
-On Spire, Sirrus has used his scientific knowledge to craft explosives, allowing him to breach the chamber that contained the linking book back to Tomahna, and has escaped; journeying to Haven reveals that Sirrus has also freed Achenar.
-The player journeys to the Age of Serenia and encounters Achenar, holding a "Life Stone"; Achenar tells the player that Sirrus is mad and has captured Yeesha, reveals that he kept a journal from twenty years earlier hidden on the island, and warns the player not to let Atrus come after them.
+On Spire, Sirrus has used his scientific knowledge to craft explosives, allowing him to breach the chamber that contained the linking book back to Tomahna, and has escaped; his journals reveal furthermore that he doesn't feel any remorse over his past crimes.
+Journeying to Haven reveals that Sirrus has also freed Achenar, who, unlike his brother, has begun to live in harmony with the surrounding nature causing him to regret his respective crimes.
+After Spire and Haven, the player journeys to the Age of Serenia and encounters Achenar, holding a "Life Stone"; Achenar tells the player that Sirrus is mad and has captured Yeesha, reveals that he kept a journal from twenty years earlier hidden on the island, and warns the player not to let Atrus come after them.
 Achenar's journal reveals that he and Sirrus planned to trap their mother Catherine on Riven and use a "Memory Chamber", a gigantic flower-like structure used to preserve the memories of the dead, to take control of Atrus' body and steal his knowledge of the Art of Writing.
 The Life Stone that Achenar stole is used to power the Memory Chambers, leaving the current one in danger of collapse.
 Shortly afterwards, the player finds Sirrus in an underwater harvester used for collecting memory globes for storing those memories; he blows up the harvester and flees to an older Memory Chamber, decrepit and abandoned.
 After encountering the player there, Sirrus tells the player that Achenar is the guilty one, and asks the player to find Atrus and bring him to Serenia to set things right.